 Access Note / Rights:

 Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
-Contact Reference Services for more information.

-Robert Alexander papers, 1960-1987.
+Robert Alexander papers and Temple of Man records, 1956-1992.
 Archives of American Art, Smithsonian Institution.

 Archives of American Art, Smithsonian Institution, 750 9th St. NW, Washington, D.C.
 20001